 Just three miles from Boscastle, among the ruined fortress of the Earls of Cornwall, discover the home of the legendary King Arthur.
 In Tintagel you’ll also find the 14th century Old Post Office, one of the National Trust’s more unusual properties.
 On a grander scale other nearby Trust attractions include magnificent Lanhydrock House, Trerice and Cotehele.
 Orchard Lodge is less than an hour away from the Lost Gardens of Heligan and the world famous Eden Project, Cornwall’s “living theatre of plants” – huge domes set among the moonscape of former china clay workings.

 Boscastle, though perhaps the oldest, is far from being Cornwall’s only picturesque harbour.
 A good walk along the coast path or a short ride takes you to Port Isaac, the fictional Port Wenn, in television’s popular Doc Martin series, starring Martin Clunes and home to the sea shanty singing sensation, the Fisherman’s Friends.
 It’s now also the location for Cornwall’s only Two-Michelin starred restaurant, run by Nathan Outlaw following its move from nearby Rock.
 A little further along the coast and you’re in Padstow, where apart from a splendid working harbour and the Elizabethan Prideaux Place manor you can sample the delights of TV chef Rick Stein’s Seafood Restaurants and Michelin-starred Great British Menu winner, Paul Ainsworth.
-If surfing or simply sunbathing’s your thing, there are beaches aplenty, including Polzeath, Widemouth Bay, Newquay and Watergate Bay, where celebrity chef Jamie Oliver has his Fifteen restaurant; not to mention the many hidden-away coves, found only at low tide and by those in the know.
+If surfing or simply sunbathing’s your thing, there are beaches aplenty, including Polzeath, Widemouth Bay, Newquay and Watergate Bay, not to mention the many hidden-away coves, found only at low tide and by those in the know.